obriencj/python-sibilant/README.md

 Sibilant is a dialect of LISP which compiles to [Python] bytecode.

+## But Why?

+Mostly "why not" and "I do what I want"

+But also because I really love the idea of domain-specific languages.
+I wanted defmacro in Python so bad!
+So I made defmacro in Python to let me write some other things a little easier.
+The worst kind of lazy.

 ## Origins

 This was a project begun in 2007 and subsequently left abaondoned in